 • Students must be at least 3 or 4 on or before Sept 1.
 Students entering kindergarten must be 5 on or before Sept 1.
 Students entering first grade must be 6 on or before Sept 1st.

-• Students can participate in the Gardiner Scholarship (PLSA) program as part of home education.
-However, they cannot be enrolled in a public school or receive any other state-sponsored scholarship (McKay Scholarship or the Florida Tax Credit Scholarship).
-You can visit their website by clicking the following link: http://www.fldoe.org/schools/school-choice/k-12-scholarship-programs/gardiner/
+• Students can participate in the Step Up for Students and AAA Scholarship program as part of home education.
+However, they cannot be enrolled in a public school or receive any other state-sponsored scholarship such as the Florida Tax Credit Scholarship.
+You can visit their website by clicking the following link: https://www.fldoe.org/schools/school-choice/k-12-scholarship-programs/

-• *This content was taken directly from the Gardiner web page under the Eligibility Requirements tab.
+• *This content was taken directly from the Step Up for Students web page under the Eligibility Requirements tab.

 Contact us in Valrico, Florida, to request more information about our school or how to apply for the McKay or Gardiner Scholarships.